-Architecture diagrams master files can be found on google drive
+Architecture diagrams source files can be found on google drive

 Editing stack

-The editing stack is usually accessed by a limited number of editorial users.
-For most setups, the requirements for redundancy are lower than in the delivery stack.
-It does not have a caching layer.
+The editing stack is usually accessed by a limited number of editorial users and hence requirements for redundancy are lower than in the delivery stack.
+For that reason, we do not recommend to add a caching layer to the editing stack.

-- Editor: It is unlikely that it needs scaling as it serves static assets only.
-In case it needs to be redundant, you can always run two instances behind a load balancer.
+- Editor: It is unlikely that it needs scaling as it only serves static assets.
+If it had to be redundant, you can always run two instances behind a load balancer.

-- Editing servers: Scaled based on the load generated by the editorial users.
-Because of the nature of node.js processes, it is recommended to always build in redundancy and run at least three processes, even in a simple production setup.
+- Editing servers: It should be scaled based on the load generated by the editorial users.
+Due to Node.js processes nature, it is always recommended to run redundant with at least three processes, even in a simple production setup.

-- Elasticsearch (ES): Scaled based on the number of objects in the database (mainly articles and pages) and read/write throughput.
-The load generated by the editorial users is usually very low and doesn’t need special considerations.
+- Elasticsearch (ES): It should be scaled based on the number of objects in the database (mainly articles and pages) and read/write throughput.
+The load generated by the editorial users is usually very low and does not need special considerations.
 Redundancy can be achieved through configuring shards and replicas.

-- Postgres (PG): Scaled based on the number of objects in the database (mainly articles and pages) and read/write throughput.
-The load generated by the editorial users is unlikely a need to scale.
+- Postgres (PG): It should be caled based on the number of objects in the database (mainly articles and pages) and read/write throughput.
+The load generated by the editorial users is unlikely to require PG scaling.
 Redundancy can be achieved through standby servers and failover.

-- Redis: Scaled based on the number of objects in the key value store (mainly routes for articles and pages and queue jobs) and read/write throughput.
+- Redis: Scaled based on the number of objects in the key-value store (mainly routes for articles, pages and queue jobs) and read/write throughput.
 Redundancy can be achieved through configuring replication.

 Delivery stack